 Similarly, pitches that rely on intuition and not dedicated plots on a pitching path can lead PR professionals astray and result in cyclical inefficiencies.
 Methods should be adjusted to needs and interests of your audience (or passengers – hey, it’s prime road trip season, so food for thought!).

 Intertwining data-focused considerations into our daily routines is imperative if we expect to build the right pitch for the right reporter with the right (and most compelling) data.
-Many of us are, quite frankly, frustrated by the redundancy of brainstorming sessions or meetings for client requests – the result of a mental pantry stocked with the same dinner choices, day after day, week after week.
+Many of us are, quite frankly, frustrated by the redundancy of brainstorming sessions – the result of a mental pantry stocked with the same dinner choices, day after day, week after week.
 Add some spice to your pitching life by “restocking” your mental pantry.
 Resources like Feedly can help you explore blogs from various industries and expose you to new concepts and fresh ideas.
 Find the ingredients, and actually make use of them!

 Coupled with a vast arsenal of tools for finding the best, most relevant data for your pitching needs, making a concentrated effort to expand your knowledge on specific or general topics will open up many more media doors.
 Fortunately for the data-minded among us, there are many resources available to PR professionals that answer the all-important “what happened” and “why did it happen” questions.
 So, what are your options?